khoidauminh/coffeevis_rs/README.md

 # Coffee Music Visualizer
 A personal GUI + TUI music visualizer written in Rust.

-## About this project
-I decided to write the visualizer because existing projects didn't suit me.
-Some too slow, some didn't have the visualizer I like, some take up too much cpu usage, etc.

-This project also serves as my playground, so you'll see a lot of weird implementations in the source files.

 ## What's new in v0.6.0

 Terminal mode is back and enabled by default!

 Minifb support has been removed!

+Controls have been remapped.
+I'm currently preparing to introduce more complex visualizers that allow inputs.

 A little post-processing effect has been added to window mode which should make the animations a little more smooth looking.

 ## Examples: